Together We Rise is now

 What is Attachment Trauma in Foster Care?

-Attachment Trauma in foster care is one of those topics that for some people feels like once you get a family “it should all go away.”
-Unfortunately, that is unlikely the case especially when you understand how trauma brain works.
+Attachment trauma in foster care is one of those topics that for some people feels like once you get a family “it should all go away.”
+Unfortunately, that is unlikely the case especially when you understand how “trauma brain” works.
 I am not going to go into all of the specifics of the brain in this blog.
-However, I want to provide you with an antidote that may shed light on how trauma brain works.
+However, I want to provide you with an antidote that may shed light on how the trauma brain works.

 Just Imagine